rses-dl-course/rses-dl-course.github.io/slides/03_convolution_neural_networks.md

 ### Performace vs Dense Neural Networks
 * The model trained in lab 2 gave ~88% accuracy.
-* The flattened input into `Dense` layers poorly generalise positional and orientational features.
+* The flattened images into `Dense` layers poorly generalise positional and orientational features.
 * Convolutional layers better generalise spatial features by looking at local pixel areas and also use fewer parameters.

 ---